ramonarroyo/MovieRecommender/README.md

 This program processes a lot of data and requires a 64-bit version of Python.

 ### Future Work:
-- Make into a webapp using Flask
+- Make into a webapp using Django
 - Use database to provide backend data for webapp
 - Allow user to add more than one movie at a time